KTH/devops-course/contributions/open-source/sandner/README.md

 ## Title

-Contributing to nunit Testing Framework for .Net platforms to fix bugs
+Contributing to Imgbot, friendly robot that optimizes images of your repository

 ## Names and KTH ID